-9. The ORMS comprises integrated decision-making and coordination of operations.
-It will be implemented across the United Nations system and in the field.
-The implementation of ORMS includes the following five areas: policy development, establishment of a governance mechanism, the conduct of a comprehensive risk assessment, the development of the core elements of ORMS, and the implementation of Maintenance, Exercise and Review regime.

-10. The Key Performance Indicators (see annex) include detailed action items that outline how to achieve each of the areas mentioned above.
+- 9. The ORMS comprises integrated decision-making and coordination of operations.
+It will be implemented across the UN System and in the field.
+The implementation of ORMS includes the following five areas: policy development, establishment of a governance mechanism, the conduct of a comprehensive risk assessment, the development of the core elements of ORMS, and the implementation of Maintenance, Exercise & Review regime. - 10.
+The Key Performance Indicators (see Annex) include detailed action items that outline how to achieve each of the areas mentioned above.
 They also include an indication of how to measure progress of implementation.